oikoweather/oiko-docs/docs/index.md

 Data scientists or analysts often spend days or weeks looking for and processing historical weather data before they can begin their analysis.
 Here’s where Oikolab comes in – we do the work, so you don’t have to.
 We save you the most valuable, scarce, and non-renewable resource in the world – **<u>your time</u>**.

-Ready to jump right into your analysis?
 Oikolab has post-processed hundreds of terabytes of weather data that you can access in seconds - whether you require 1 month or 80 years of weather data.

-Here are some examples of what you can do with Oikolab API:

-* **Building Simulation** - Download TMY or AMY EPW files for any location from 1940 to present.
-* **Asset Management** - Have assets in hundreds of locations?
-Download time-series weather data for all locations with a single API call.
-* **Climate Change Analysis** - Get decades of weather parameter time-series data in seconds.

 ## Datasets